 Importantly, the boat must have a motor for you to be at risk of a BWI.
 If the boat is being rowed or propelled by non-mechanical means, then it is similar to you riding your bike wasted.
 No need to worry about a DWI or BWI.
 These laws focus on motorized vehicles and vessels.

-Robert H. Ambrose is a criminal defense lawyer and DWI attorney in St. Paul and Minneapolis, Minnesota.
-Super Lawyers named him a Rising Star for the past two years; The National Trial Lawyer’s Organization named him a Top 40 Under 40 Trial Lawyer the past four years; and he is a member of the National College of DUI Defense.
-DWI attorneys St. Paul; Minnesota BWI lawyer; and St. Paul DUI lawyer.
+Robert H. Ambrose is a criminal defense lawyer and DWI attorney in Minnesota.
+Super Lawyers named him a Rising Star for the past three years; The National Trial Lawyer’s Organization named him a Top 40 Under 40 Trial Lawyer the past five years; and he is a member of the National College of DUI Defense.
+DWI Attorneys Woodbury; Minnesota Boating While Intoxicated Lawyer; and Minnesota DUI Attorney.

 Aggravating factors include testing at least twice the legal limit, having a child under 16 years old aboard, or having a prior DWI-related incident within the previous 10 years.

 Currently refusing an evidentiary breath test is a crime; and refusing a blood or urine test if accompanied by a warrant.

 Importantly, in virtually every county in the state, it is incredibly rare for anyone to receive the maximum sentence.
 But, everyone’s case is different and should be assessed carefully.